souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_Q17_Database_Access_with_JDBC/ProblemStatementExercise/README.md

-# Problem Statement Exercise 01
+# Problem Statement Exercise - DAO Pattern (Data Access Object)

 **Instructions**: Develop a Java application that connects to a database using `JDBC` and interfaces following the `DAO pattern`, featuring entity classes for `Seller` and `Department`.
 The target database is `coursejdbc`.